 ACLU sues over law that punishes inmates with 'civil death'

 PROVIDENCE, R.I.
-(AP) — The American Civil Liberties Union is challenging the constitutionality of a Rhode Island statute that punishes inmates serving life in prison with "civil death."
+(AP) — The American Civil Liberties Union is challenging the constitutionality of a Rhode Island law that punishes inmates serving life in prison with "civil death."

 The ACLU's Rhode Island chapter filed a federal lawsuit Wednesday on behalf of two inmates.

-A spokeswoman for the Rhode Island attorney general says they're reviewing it and can't comment on pending litigation.
+A spokeswoman for the state attorney general says the office can't comment on pending litigation.

 Most civil death laws in the United States have been repealed or successfully challenged in court.
 Most countries never adopted the practice.